 The Year-god’s Daughter

-A thousand throats gave voice in a deafening roar as gravity coaxed her back to earth.
+A thousand throats gave voice in a deafening roar as gravity jerked her back to earth.

 How many of those in the stands begged Goddess Athene to spare her life?
 How many hoped she would die?